chani01/LogCatX/README.md

-Dlog.i("This is an info message")    // Info log Dlog.w("This is a warning")          // Warning log Dlog.e("This is an error message")   // Error log
+Dlog.i("This is an info message")    // Info log Dlog.w("This is a warning")          // Warning log Dlog.e("This is an error message")   // Error log Dlog.t("This is a trace log")        // Trace log
 ```

 ---